7 Possible Ways to Relieve Bunion Pain

 Bunions often come along with callouses that can be painful and annoying as they rub against your shoes.

-- To prevent your skin from hardening, rub it with oil, which will also help with the redness.
+- To reduce the risk of your skin hardening, rub it with oil, which may also help with the redness.

 - The best essential oils for this are coconut, chamomile, lavender, and olive.